-- 1. Examine a social problem from multiple perspectives, - Integrate those insights to devise a solution to that problem, - Carry out the necessary steps to implement that solution, and - Do all of the above while working as a team with your peers.
+- 1. Examine a social problem from multiple perspectives, - Integrate those insights to devise a solution to that problem, - Carry out the necessary steps to implement that solution, - Present your work to the general public, and - 5.
+Do all of the above while working as a team with your peers.